-The U.S. Department of Housing and Urban Development (HUD) has issued a regulation to protect young children from lead-based paint hazards in housing that is financially assisted by the federal government or being sold by the government.
-The final regulation, "Requirements for Notification, Evaluation and Reduction of Lead-Based Paint Hazards in Federally Owned Residential Property and Housing Receiving Federal Assistance," was published in the Federal Register on September 15, 1999 and became effective September 15, 2000.
+The U.S. Department of Housing and Urban Development (HUD) has regulations in place to protect young children from lead-based paint hazards in housing financially assisted by the federal government or being sold by the government.
+The final regulation, "Requirements for Notification, Evaluation and Reduction of Lead-Based Paint Hazards in Federally Owned

+Residential Property and Housing Receiving Federal Assistance," was published in the Federal Register on September 15, 1999 and became effective September 15, 2000.
 The requirements apply to housing built before 1978, the year lead-based paint was banned nationwide for consumer use.